GaloisInc/BESSPIN-Tool-Suite/docs/evaluateSecurityTestsMode.md

 Regarding each vulnerability class section, it is worth mentioning that:
-  - `useSelfAssessment`: If enabled, then instead of running tests for this class, the scores will be loaded from the `.ini` configuration files in `${configCWEs}`.
+  - `useSelfAssessment`: If enabled, then instead of running tests for this class, the scores will be loaded from the `.ini` configuration files in `${CWEsConfigs}`.
 This is useful in calculating the security figure of merit (TBD), especially in case of incremental runs.
-  - `runAllTests`: Either run all the existing tests to this class, or use the customized `${configCWEs}/$vulClass.ini` to choose which ones to run.
+  - `runAllTests`: Either run all the existing tests to this class, or use the customized `${CWEsConfigs}/$vulClass.ini` to choose which ones to run.
 Note that you can use the utility [configSecurityTests/configCWEs.py](./configSecurityTests/configCWEs.py) to configure the desired `$vulClass.ini` automatically.
 This utility can be used to enable, disable, or toggle all or selected